 Save that used aluminum foil!
 Crumple it up and store in a zip-top bag to take along.
 Use it to scrub down the campfire grate or grill, clean your cast iron skillet or Dutch oven, and to scrape bark off your marshmallow sticks.

 Take a cue from your local diner and put a few grains of rice in your salt shaker to keep the salt flowing instead of clumping together.
-Using a plastic shaker with a snap-down lid is also helpful to keep moisture out and salt inside where it belongs.
+Using a plastic shaker with a snap-down lid is also helpful to keep moisture out.

 Once you’re in the great outdoors, you won’t want to spend a ton of time meal prepping.
 Opt for no-cook meals or prep your ingredients at home before you leave.
-Pancake batter can be made at home, stored in a clean container or squeeze-top bottle and kept in the cooler until you’re ready.
+For example, pancake batter can be made at home, stored in a clean container or squeeze-top bottle and kept in the cooler until you’re ready.

 A proper campfire is made with crumpled paper, kindling and firewood, but that can be a lot to gather.
 Instead, you can get your fire started with some unconventional materials, like dryer lint (you can pre-portion this by stuffing it into toilet paper tubes) or even corn chips like Fritos and Doritos!

-Don’t fuss with multiple pots and pans when you camp or special camping cookware.
-Instead, bring just your cast iron skillet or Dutch oven.
+Don’t fuss with multiple pots and pans or special camping cookware.
+Instead, just bring your cast iron skillet or Dutch oven.
 Cast iron can withstand the elements and can be used over a propane cooktop, grill or straight over the campfire.
-Try these recipes ready for the campfire and your Dutch oven.
+Try these campfire-ready recipes for your Dutch oven.

-Use these old-school tricks and your entire outdoor experience will be way more enjoyable.
+Use these old-school camping hacks and your entire outdoor experience will be way more enjoyable.
 Campers, start your fires!

 Note: Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.